 Scripture points beyond itself to Jesus.
 “You study the Scriptures diligently,” says Jesus, “because you think that in them you have eternal life.
 These are the very Scriptures that testify about me” (John 5:39).
 The heart and foundation of Scripture, and of Christian faith, is the Gospel –the Good News of Jesus Christ (1 Cor.
 15:1-4; Rom.
 10:9-11).
 The Good News is that God has acted to redeem humankind and all creation by means climaxing in Jesus’ death and resurrection.
 God’s saving plan – implemented in Jesus Christ — is to renew creation, bring his reign in fullness and unite heaven and earth as one in Christ (Eph.1:10).

 Some Christians think of the Bible as the foundation and basis of their faith.
 They believe that if the Scriptures contain any factual inaccuracies, we would not have a reliable basis for believing in Jesus.
 That is exactly backwards.
 It is the Gospel of Jesus Christ that is the bedrock message on which our faith rests.
 We don’t believe in the Good News of Jesus because we first believe the Bible.
-The Gospel message stands on its own as the basis of our faith: “Faith comes from hearing the message . . . of the word about Christ” (Rom.
+The Gospel message — authenticated by the Holy Spirit — stands on its own as the basis of our faith: “Faith comes from hearing the message . . . of the word about Christ” (Rom.
 10:17).
 The apostle Paul continues, “I want to remind you of the Gospel I preached to you, which you received and on which you have taken your stand.
 By this Gospel you are saved . . .
-For what I received I passed on to you as of first importance that Christ died for our sins . . . that he was buried, that he was raised on the third day . . . ” (1 Cor.
+For what I received I passed on to you as of first importance that Christ died for our sins . . . that he was buried, that he was raised on the third day.”
+(1 Cor.
 15:1-4).

 Yet the entire Bible does have a vital place in Christian life.
 Drawn by the Holy Spirit to believe the Good News of Jesus Christ we then look to the Scriptures for further understanding and guidance.
-As read by the churches with the guidance of the Holy Spirit and interpreted in relationship to Jesus, Scripture communicates God’s active, reliable and authoritative message in every generation.
+As read by the churches with the guidance of the Holy Spirit and interpreted in relationship to Jesus, Scripture communicates God’s fresh, dynamic and reliable message in every generation.

 What the Bible Is Not

 The Bible is not a book of science.
-As prominent evangelist Billy Graham has said, “I think that we have misinterpreted the Scriptures many times and we’ve tried to make the Scriptures say things they weren’t meant to say.
+By reading Genesis as a factual account, many Christians, especially white Evangelicals, believe that God created human beings less than 10,000 years ago and the entire universe in six 24-hour days.
+But as prominent evangelist Billy Graham said, “I think that we have misinterpreted the Scriptures many times and we’ve tried to make the Scriptures say things they weren’t meant to say.
 I think that we have made a mistake by thinking the Bible is a scientific book.
 The Bible is not a book of science.
 The Bible is a book of Redemption . . . ” The biblical writers proclaim God as the Creator and Redeemer and announce his saving work for the world.
-They were not making scientific claims about the physical nature of the universe or the development of biological life.
+They were not making scientificclaims about the physical age or nature of the universe or how biological life developed.
 They were speaking in very different terms.

 Though it contains historical material, the Bible is not a book of history in our modern sense.
 Biblical accounts of the same incident often vary in their details.
 And some elements of the biblical narratives are inconsistent with the researches of historians and archeologists.
 These discrepancies can launch us into another faith vs. science debate, but they shouldn’t.